AnanduR32/Datascience/Basics/Regression Models/readme.md

 The linear predictor is defined as, <img src="https://render.githubusercontent.com/render/math?math=$\eta_{i}=\sum_{k=1}^{p}X_{ik}\beta_{k}$">
 with link function, <img src="https://render.githubusercontent.com/render/math?math=$g(\mu)=\eta=log\left(\frac{\mu}{1%2D\mu}\right)$">, g is the natural log odds, referred to as **logit**.

+A [binomial random variable](https://online.stat.psu.edu/stat800/book/export/html/658) counts how often a particular event occurs in a fixed number of tries or trials.
+For a variable to be a binomial random variable, ALL of the following conditions must be met:
+- There are a fixed number of trials (a fixed sample size).
+- On each trial, the event of interest either occurs or does not.
+- The probability of occurrence (or not) is the same on each trial.
+- Trials are independent of one another.

 ## Poisson regression
 The generalized linear model follows poisson distribution <img src="https://render.githubusercontent.com/render/math?math=$Y_{i}~Poisson(\mu_{i})$"> so that
 <img src="https://render.githubusercontent.com/render/math?math=$E[Y_{i}]=\mu_{i}$"> where <img src="https://render.githubusercontent.com/render/math?math=$\mu\ge0$">